iHDeveloper/spigot-dev-tools/README.md

 # Spigot Dev Tools
 Lightweight spigot library to provide developer tools to monitor/debug the Minecraft game world.

+**Note:** This project is in the alpha state.
+If you found any bug/glitch, open an issue in the [issue tracker](https://github.com/iHDeveloper/spigot-dev-tools/issues).

 ## 🌃⠀Showcase
 [[Old] Youtube](https://youtu.be/BXlPDq4DVlw)